 One more thing, if all else fails, you can take the cushion to an upholsterer, who can either fix it or place a new cushion inside the outer cover to get rid of the lump.
 It would cost less than replacing the sofa and may be worth the price due to your frustration over the problem.

 If the cushion doesnt have a zipper, which most don't, you will have to cut the cushion open in a non conspicuous area, straighten the area out.
 You may want to add some layers of flat quilt batting, then stitch the area closed with a half circle needle and button thread.
-You can also do this to the arm areas with batting and just re-stuff them.
-It works good, I watched the repair man repair several.
-Good luck.

 I wanted to find out if there is a way to replace the fill in my couch cushions so they are not lumpy.
 I have two children and two dogs that really take a toll on our sectional sofa.
 The pillows and the cushions for the back of the couch have zippers, which is great when you need to periodically need to replace the fill and clean the cushions, but I can seem to get the lumps out.
 Any ideas?
 Thanks a bunch.